 It should be noted that this inspection report should not be regarded as a comprehensive review of all strengths and areas for improvement that exist in the service.
 The findings reported on are those which came to the attention of RQIA during the course of this inspection.
 The findings contained within this report do not exempt the service from their responsibility for maintaining compliance with legislation, standards and best practice.

 1.0 What we look for

 2.0 Profile of service

-This is a registered dental practice with three registered places.
+This is a registered dental practice with three registered places providing private dental care and treatment.

 3.0 Service details